rovle/models-playing-tetris/README.md

     "instructions": "your_prompt_here"
 }
 ```
-Where "action_type" denotes whether the prompt does allow for more than one action to be supplied per model's output (`multiple`) or not (`single`).
+Where "action_type" denotes whether the prompt allows for more than one action to be supplied per model's output (`multiple`) or not (`single`).
 After adding that, you can run
 ```console
 python main.py --prompt_name your_prompt_name
 ```
 to run games with your prompt.
-Do note that our parsing functions expects the action(s) to be returned in a JSON-like object within the model's outputs, so in particular it expects a parseable JSON enclosed within "{" and "}", with a key "action" or "actions", inside the model's output.
+Do note that our parsing functions expects the action(s) to be returned in a JSON-like object within the model's outputs, so in particular it expects a parseable JSON enclosed within "{" and "}", with a key "action" or "actions" and a string value containing either one action, or comma-separated actions, respectively, inside the model's output.
 You should therefore either **specify this in the prompt** (see the existing prompts for examples), or else rewrite the parsing function (``parse response` in `model_controller/models.py`) to match your prompting setup.

 ## Adding examples for few-shot prompting